Cyclic \'{e}tale coverings of generic curves and ordinariness of dormant opers

-First, we shall introduce our notation and review some topics involved (e.g., integrable vector bundles on log-curves, Cartier operators, and ordinariness of algebraic curves in positive characteristic).
 A {\it log scheme} means, in the present paper, a scheme equipped with a logarithmic structure in the sense of Fontaine-Illusie (cf. ~\cite{KaKa}, (1.2)).
-For a log scheme (resp., a morphism of log schemes) indicated, say, by the notation ``$X^\mr{log}$" (resp., ``$f^\mr{log}$"), we shall use the notation ``$X$" (resp., ``$f$") for indicating the underlying scheme (resp., the underlying morphism of schemes).
-Throughout the present paper, {\it we fix a prime $p$ and an algebraically closed field $k$ of characteristic $p>0$}.
+For a log scheme (resp., a morphism of log schemes) indicated, say, by the notation ``$X^\mr{log}$" (resp., ``$f^\mr{log}$"), we shall use the notation ``$X$" (resp., ``$f$") to denote the underlying scheme (resp., the underlying morphism of schemes).